giloutho/Logfly65/README.md

 ## Logfly65

-Number 65 for version 6.5.
+Number 65 for version 6.5 of Logfly.
 Evolution of version 6 to bring Logfly into compliance with the latest Electron standards:

 * only load secure content
 * disable the Node.js integration in all renderers that display remote content